 7. Recognise that pre-existing clause applies all the time!

 Typically insurers have a pre-existing disease clause for 2 -4 years.
 This applies for all time.
 Let me quote an example from a previous post:

 My current SI is Rs.
 5 Lakhs.
 When I was diagnosed withMyasthenia Gravis (the reason I needed the thymectomy), my cover was Rs.
 4.5 Lakhs.
 This means that for the next two years (according to my policy) any hospitalization arising from Myasthenia will have a limit of Rs.
 4.5 Lakhs and not Rs.
 5 Lakhs.
 It is treated as a pre-existing disease and the rules that applied when the policy started also apply here!

 8. Understand the implications of sub-limits

-There is nothing wrong in buying a policy with room-rent sub-limits.
-Only precaution is to ensure that the room-rent is always lower than that allowed by the sub-limit.
+There is nothing wrong with buying a policy with room-rent sub-limits.
+The only precaution is to ensure that the room-rent is always lower than that allowed by the sub-limit.
 This is because every kind of hospital fee (medicines, doctor fees etc.) is linked to the room rent.
 So if you choose a room rent higher than that allowed by your policy, you will only be reimbursed (or paid via cashless) a portion of the hospital bill.

 9. Prepare for shocks!